Abu Nuhas

 Difficulty & Certification

 Moderate for individual wrecks at mid-depth.
 Advanced for Kimon M at 32m.
-Currents can be strong at the northern corner of the reef.
+Currents can be strong at the northern corner.

 Frequently Asked Questions